Categorical absorptions of singularities and degenerations: Absorption of singularities for nodal varieties

 if and only if there is a globally generated line bundle~$\cL$ on~$\tX$ such that

-(more precisely, the ``only if'' part is proved in~\cite[Theorem~1]{Ishii}, while the ``if'' part is obvious).
+(more precisely, the ``if'' part is proved in~\cite[Theorem~1]{Ishii}, while the ``only if'' part is obvious).

-Now, assume~$X$ is $\QQ$-maximally nonfactorial.
-Since the cokernel of~\eqref{eq:class-groups} is finite, an appropriate positive multiple of any vector is in the image of~\eqref{eq:class-groups}, hence for each subset~$I$ we can find a line bundle~$\cL$ satisfying~\eqref{eq:cl-ei}, so that~$X$ admits~$2^r$ projective small resolutions.
+Now, assume that~$X$ is $\QQ$-maximally nonfactorial.
+Since the cokernel of~\eqref{eq:class-groups} is finite, an appropriate positive multiple of any vector is in the image of~\eqref{eq:class-groups}, so for each subset~$I$ we can find a line bundle~$\cL$ satisfying~\eqref{eq:cl-ei}, and twisting it by the pullback of a sufficiently ample line bundle on~$X$, we can assume that it is globally generated.
+Thus, $X$ admits~$2^r$ projective small resolutions.
 This proves~\ref{item:mnf-qmnf} $\implies$ \ref{item:mnf-all-sr}.